Farhan5217/YT-Trending-Videos-Analysis/README.md

 ## Objectives

-The primary objectives of this project are as follows:
+The primary objectives of project are as follows:

 1) Gain insights into the characteristics of trending YouTube videos.
 2) Identify commonalities among the videos that trend on YouTube.